5 Forklift Dangers and How to Prevent Them

 2. Bumping into Forklifts

 Forklifts are fast-moving vehicles.
-Battery powered forklifts are noiseless because they have a different kind of engine and this makes it very difficult for operators to hear when a forklift is approaching.
-On top of this the driver’s inability to see properly makes operating a forklift hazardous for other people in the site.
+Battery-powered forklifts are noiseless because they have a different kind of engine, and this makes it very difficult for operators to hear when a forklift is approaching.
+On top of this, the driver’s inability to see properly makes operating a forklift hazardous for other people on the site.
 To prevent accidents, ensure your other employees are alert and keep their distance from forklifts.